Joe Palooka in Fighting Mad

-Joe Palooka in Fighting Mad is a 1948 American comedy film directed by Reginald Le Borg and starring Leon Errol, Joe Kirkwood, Jr. and Elyse Knox.
+Joe Palooka in Fighting Mad is a 1948 American comedy film directed by Reginald LeBorg and starring Leon Errol, Joe Kirkwood, Jr. and Elyse Knox.
 It was part of the Joe Palooka series, produced and distributed by Monogram Pictures.

 Plot

 Blinded during a fight, Joe Palooka is advised to take at least a year off from boxing.
 His manager Knobby Walsh finds another fighter, but when gangsters cause him trouble, Joe volunteers to climb back into the ring, against his doctor's advice.